 Commercial Loans.
 Our commercial loans held for investment were \$920.8 million at December 31, 2017, an increase of \$142.2 million from \$778.6 million at December 31, 2016.
 The increase in commercial loans was driven by growth in the general asset-based and equipment finance loans as we continue to execute on our growth strategy for such products.
 In addition, premium finance loans continued to grow during the period.
 The increase in commercial loans was also impacted by the \$74.9 million of Acquired Branches and Valley loans acquired.
 The commercial loans acquired included \$45.4 million of balances to support agricultural operations in the Colorado market, which increased our total commercial agriculture lending to \$136.6 million at December 31, 2017.
-Our other commercial lending products, comprised primarily of general commercial loans originated in our community banking markets, increased from \$215.0 million at December 31, 2016 to \$261.1 million at December 31, 2017.
-This increase included \$29.6 million of acquired loans.
+Our other commercial lending products, comprised primarily of general commercial loans originated in our community banking markets, increase from \$215.0 million of acquired loans.
 The remaining increase is a result of new originations in our community banking markets in excess of paydowns as we continue to focus on lending activities to support businesses within our local communities.
 The increase in commercial loans was partially offset by the transfer of \$70.8 million of healthcare asset-based lending loans to assets held for sale at December 31, 2017, as discussed below.
 The following table shows our commercial products as of December 31, 2017 and December 31, 2016:

-(Dollars in thousands) Decer mber 31, 2017 December 31, 2016
+(Dollars in thousands) December 31, 2017 December 31, 2016

 Commercial

-Equipment \$ 254,119 \$ 190,393
+Equipment \$254,119 \$190,393

 Asset-based lending (general) 213,471 161,454

-Asset-based lending (healthcare) 79,668
+Asset-based lending (healthcare) - 79,668

 Premium finance 55,520 23,971

 Agriculture 136,649 108,197

 Other commercial lending 261,053 214,960

-Total commercial loans \$ 920,812 \$ 778,643
+Total commercial loans \$920,812 \$778,643